Moïse Kisling: Career

 Kisling lived and worked in Montparnasse and as part of its renowned artistic community, he joined an émigré community of Americans, British and Eastern European artists.
 Most of the French kept to themselves, although the artistic community was international.
 In 1911–1912 he spent nearly a year at Céret, and by 1913, he had moved to Bateau-Lavoir in Montmartre, where he lived briefly.

 Eventually around 1913, he took a home residence and art studio on 3 Rue Joseph-Bara in Montparnasse, however he spent a lot of his time in Southern France in the 1920s.
 Kisling maintained the Paris residence and studio on Rue Joseph-Bara through World War II, and upon his return after the war it had been ransacked.
 The artists Jules Pascin, Léopold Zborowski, and later Amedeo Modigliani lived in the same building.

 He became close friends with many of his contemporaries, including Amedeo Modigliani, who painted a portrait of him in 1916 (in the collection of the Musée d'Art Moderne de la Ville de Paris).
 His style in painting landscapes is similar to that of Marc Chagall.
 A master at depicting the female body, his surreal nudes and portraits earned him the widest acclaim.

 Kisling volunteered for army service again in 1940 during World War II, although he was 49.
 When the French Army was discharged after the surrender to the Germans, Kisling emigrated to the United States.
 He rightly feared for his safety as a Jew in occupied France.
 He exhibited in New York City and Washington.
 He settled in Southern California, and had his first art exhibition there in 1942.
 The Kisling family lived next door to Aldous Huxley and his family in Southern California, where they remained until 1946.

 Under the Vichy government, certain critics suggested too many foreigners, especially Jews, were diminishing French traditions.
 Their comments were part of a rise in anti-Semitism during the German occupation, resulting in French cooperation in the deportation and deaths of tens of thousands of foreign and French Jews in concentration camps.
 Kisling returned to France after the war and defeat of Germany.

 Death and legacy

 Moïse Kisling died at his house in Bandol, Var, Provence-Alpes-Côte d'Azur, France on 29 April 1953.
 He had been ill with stomach issues for ten days, prior to his death.
 His work is in various public museum collections, including at the Harvard Art Museums, British Museum, the Metropolitan Museum of Art, Tokyo Fuji Art Museum, the Israel Museum, Ikeda 20 Seiki Museum, amongst others.
-A large collection of Kisling's works is held by the Musée du Petit Palais in Geneva, Switzerland.